bolunyan/ECE143project/README.md

 - Categorization and identification of key metrics
 - Data visualization of the obtained metrics

+## File structure
+### Plot_Data
+Stores all the generic datasets used for generating visualizations.
+Generated and saved by running the code as mentioned below.

+### Potential
+Stores all the datasets used for Energy Potential calculations.

+### WikiLinks
+Stores the file WikiLinks.txt which is consumed by the function <b>renewable.getWikiTables()</b>.

+### plots
+Stores all the plot visualizations as images.

 ## Steps to Run

 ### Modules used